Eliminate extra copies in AMPI reduce/gather(v) receive paths

 memcpy straight out of the buffer in the reduction message, because the receive data type might not be contiguous.
 We'll have to go through DDT to unpack from the sequential representation into the receive buffer.

-#2 Updated by Sam White almost 3 years ago
+#2 Updated by Sam White about 3 years ago

 - Status changed from New to In Progress